General

 |

-Applications not supported in previous application rounds of the HMRF investigator-initiated research projects/health promotion projects meeting the following criteria should be submitted under the category of “Resubmission” – (a) Application rated “3” which should be revised to address all reviewers’ comments in a structured and consistent manner in the resubmission.
+Applications not supported in previous application rounds of the HMRF investigator-initiated research projects/health promotion projects meeting the following criteria should be submitted under the category of “Resubmission”.
+Structured point-by-point response to address all comments stated in the GRB Assessment Report (where applicable) should be submitted – (a) Application rated “3” which should be revised to address all reviewers’ comments in a structured and consistent manner in the resubmission.

 (b) Application rated “2” which should be substantially revised to address all reviewers’ comments in a structured and consistent manner in the resubmission.